SnapMonk vs AppMockUp: Honest Comparison for App Store Screenshots

 Where AppMockUp is genuinely better

-AppMockUp has been doing this for a while, and the device-frame library is extensive.
-If you want a specific iPhone or Pixel model rendered cleanly with your screenshot inside it, AppMockUp's template variety is hard to beat.
-The interface is also simple and quick — there's no model to wait on, no AI generation step.
+AppMockUp has been at this a while and the device-frame library shows it.
+Want a specific iPhone or Pixel model rendered cleanly with your screenshot inside it?
+AppMockUp's template variety is hard to beat.
+The interface is quick too.
+No model to wait on, no generation step.

-If you're someone who already has copy written and screenshots captured, AppMockUp will get you from "raw screenshots" to "exported store images" in a small number of clicks.
+Already have copy written and screenshots captured?
+AppMockUp takes you from raw screenshots to exported store images in a handful of clicks.

 Where SnapMonk is genuinely better

-The AI generation step changes the math when you have less material going in.
-If you haven't written headlines yet, haven't picked a layout, and need the set in multiple languages — SnapMonk saves real time.
-The model produces a starting set you can edit, instead of asking you to design from scratch.
+The AI generation step changes the math when you're bringing less to the table.
+No headlines yet, no layout picked, and you need the set in a few languages.
+SnapMonk saves you the slog.
+The model hands you a starting set to edit instead of a blank canvas to design.

-Localisation is the clearest divide.
-With AppMockUp, multi-language means duplicating the project and manually translating each frame.
-With SnapMonk, it's one toggle.
+Localization is the sharpest divide.
+With AppMockUp, multi-language means duplicating the project and translating each frame by hand.
+With SnapMonk it's one toggle.

 Honest weakness of SnapMonk

-The free tier is also more restrictive than AppMockUp's.
-If you want to iterate extensively before paying, that matters.
+And the free tier is tighter than AppMockUp's.
+If you want to iterate a lot before paying, that matters.

 A practical workflow

-If you're building from zero, try SnapMonk first to get a generated set fast, then refine.
-If your design is locked and you just want clean exports in store sizes, AppMockUp gets you there with less ceremony.
+Building from zero?
+Start in SnapMonk, get a generated set fast, then refine.
+Design locked and you just want clean exports in store sizes?
+AppMockUp gets you there with less ceremony.

 FAQ

 Does AppMockUp have AI features?
-At the time of writing, AppMockUp is primarily a template-based editor.
+As of writing, AppMockUp is mostly a template-based editor.
 Check their site for the latest.

 Which is cheaper?
 Both have free tiers.
 SnapMonk Pro is $12/mo.
-Compare against AppMockUp's current pricing.
+Compare that against AppMockUp's current pricing.

 Which is better for non-English app stores?
-SnapMonk, because of auto-localisation.
+SnapMonk, because it auto-localizes the whole set instead of making you redo each frame.

 Can I use both?
-Yes — some teams use SnapMonk for the localized set and AppMockUp for additional device-frame variations.
+Yes.
+Some teams use SnapMonk for the localized set and AppMockUp for extra device-frame variations.

 Related reading